What do I do if I think a student loan lender discriminated against me?

 - Marital status

-- Age (if the applicant is old enough to enter into a contract)
+- Age (if you are old enough to enter into a contract)

 - Receipt of income from any public assistance program

-This means that a creditor may not use any of the above grounds as a reason to:
+A creditor or lender may not use any of these factors as a reason to:

 - Refuse you credit if you qualify for it